-Acquisitions, combined with the expansion of our business units and recent growth has placed and is expected to continue to place a significant strain on our resources.
-To accommodate this growth, we anticipate that we will be required to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
+To the extent we complete any additional acquisitions, such acquisitions are expected to place a significant strain on our resources.
+If we engage in further acquisitions, we may be required to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
 All of these updates will require substantial additional expense as well as management effort.
 Our failure to manage growth and integrate our acquisitions successfully could adversely affect our business, financial condition and results of operations.